JuliaHEP/UnROOT.jl/README.md

 ## Status
-We support reading all scalar branch and jagged branch of "basic" types, provide indexing interface (thus iteration too) with basket-cache.
-As a metric, UnROOT can read all branches of CMS NanoAOD.
+We support reading all scalar branch and jagged branch of "basic" types, provide indexing and iteration interface with per branch basket-cache.
+As a metric, UnROOT can read all branches (~1800) of CMS NanoAOD.

 ## Quick Start
-The most easy way to access data is through `LazyTree`, which returns a `TypedTables` for now:
+The most easy way to access data is through `LazyTree`, which is `<: AbstractDataFrame` and a thin-wrap around `TypedTable` under the hood.
+It supports most accessing pattern from the loved `DataFrames` eco-system.
 ```julia
 julia> using UnROOT